 It was still something of a shock, however, when the venerable Shochiku Company decided to dip its toes in the water.
 The oldest film studio in Japan, Shochiku was considered a prestige organisation, less commercial and more “arty” than most of its peers; one associated with highly respected directors including Mizoguchi Kenji, Ozu Yasujirō and Yamada Yōji, and with a reputation (which persists to this day) for fostering mavericks.
 All-in-all, it was the last studio you would expect to find dabbling in rubber suits—particularly at a time when Japanese genre films were beginning to show signs of “kiddification”.

-Perhaps, then, it is not altogether surprising that the genre films that did emanate from Shochiku during its brief foray into fantasy were nothing quite like those being produced by the other studios.
+Perhaps, then, it is not altogether surprising that the genre films that did emanate from Shochiku during its brief foray into fantasy were nothing at all like those being produced by the other studios.
 Oh, all the usual suspects were there—aliens, monsters, ghosts, nature striking back—but they were presented in a new and delightfully twisted way.

-Director Nihonmatsu Kazui’s first effort for Shochiku – the studio’s very first fantasy film – was The X From Outer Space, notorious for its rampaging chicken-lizard: a creation which has topped more than one “goofiest monster” poll over the years.
+Director Nihonmatsu Kazui’s first effort for Shochiku – the studio’s very first fantasy film – was The X From Outer Space, notorious for its giant rampaging chicken-lizard: a creation which has topped more than one “goofiest monster” poll over the years.
 Similarly, prior to joining Shochiku, screenwriter Takaku Susume (today well-known for his anime) had penned the science-fiction actioner, Golden Bat, and the animated fantasy, Jack And The Witch, both intended for a younger audience.

 Together, however, Nihonmatsu and Takaku created one of the bleakest and least commercial fantasy films imaginable.